pe-rebours/sky_detector/README.md

 python inference.py --model_path="runs/fcn_resnet50.pt" --config_path="config/config.yaml" --input="your/video/source" --real_time
 ```

-The source can simply be a camera index (0 for default camera), a video stream url, or a file.
+The source for real-time inference can simply be a camera index (0 for default camera), a video stream url, or a file.

 If you run the follow command in the project repository, it should process the output of your default camera in real-time: